dconey646/blackbox-jar/README.md

 ]

 #Add a person to the list
-POST request
+POST request <br/>
-/person
+/person <br/>
 Will add a person to the list of people in the service.
-Example of the data to send:
+Example of the data to send:<br/>
 {
   "name":"Ben"
 }

 #Delete a person from the list
-DELETE request
+DELETE request <br/>
-/person/{index}
+/person/{index} <br/>
 Will delete the person in the corresponding index.
-Example request:
+Example request: <br/>
 /person/0

 Please report any issues to the support team!